Skip to main content

 Each of these rules results in different outcomes based on how users interact with the form.

-Example 1 — Using And logic for multi-choice questions
+Example 1 — Using "And" logic for multi-choice questions

 In this example, we'll create a scenario where both conditions must be true to show a field: